Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ## 2.4 SYSLOG Levels

-Whenever the resouce threshold limit is being reached,  alert message and related statistics are forwarded to syslog messaging system.
+The syslog alert message and related statistics are forwarded to syslog messaging system.
 The following three levels of syslog shall be supported

 	Level1  - INFO
 	Level2 -  WARN